Ratimon/solid-grinder/README.md

 > The gas amount saved heavily depends on L1 security cost which can vary, depending on the congestion on L1.

-Mathematically, the total gas is the total of the L2 execution fee and the L1 data/security fee, and this figure is differently calculated, depending on layer 2 chain
+Mathematically, the total gas is the total of the L2 execution fee and the L1 data/security fee, and this figure is differently calculated, depending on different layer 2 chains.

 ### Arbitrum